PhilBeaufort/go-api/README.md

 ## SQLC

-Librairy used to generate GO code for SQL databases with SQLschema and queries [sqlc.dev](https://sqlc.dev/)
+Librairy used to generate GO code for SQL databases with SQL code of the schema and queries [sqlc.dev](https://sqlc.dev/)

 - SQLC
 - Postgres (pgx/v5)